pagkly/Zed/Investopedia4/Government Accountability Office (GAO) Definition.md

 ## History of Government Accountability Office

-During World War I, government spending and debt rose sharply, which prompted demand for a formal system to review, monitor, and control government expenditures.
+During World War I, government spending and [[Debt|debt]] rose sharply, which prompted demand for a formal system to review, monitor, and control government expenditures.
 As a result, the Budget and Accounting Act of 1921 established the General Accounting Office (GAO), which assumed budget, accounting, and auditing responsibilities from the [[U.S. Treasury]](https://www.investopedia.com/terms/u/ustreasury.asp) Department.
 In addition, this act also required the president to prepare an [[annual budget]](https://www.investopedia.com/terms/a/annual-budget.asp) for the federal government.
 In 2004, the name changed to the Government Accountability Office after the passing of the GAO Human Capital Reform Act.

 Government programs and expenditures expanded sharply in the 1930s as a result of President Roosevelt's New Deal social policies, which were created in response to the [[Great Depression]](https://www.investopedia.com/terms/g/great_depression.asp).
 The GAO's role, which originally focused on ensuring payments were made properly, grew in importance.
 By 1945, at the end of World War II, government spending had again soared, and the GAO began auditing government agencies to ensure they operated according to their purpose.